Jump To the Part You Need

 The settlement of China’s anti-trust probe into Qualcomm Inc intensified global scrutiny of the firm’s highly profitable patent licensing business as China’s National Development and Reform Commission (NDRC) finished its 13-month investigation about the U.S. chipmaker.

-The NDRC, one of China’s anti-trust regulators, said it suspects Qualcomm of overcharging and abusing its market position in wireless communication standards.
+The NDRC, one of China’s anti-trust regulator and inspection company, said it suspects Qualcomm of overcharging and abusing its market position in wireless communication standards.
 Qualcomm is expected by industry sources to agree to changes in how it charges royalties on cellphones sold in China based on the fact Qualcomm earned about half of its global revenue of $26.5 billion in China for the fiscal year ended Sept.
 28.

 China’s Stock Marketing Thriving (Dec 2014)